Chicago College of Performing Arts

-Chicago College of Performing Arts is a performing arts college that is housed at Roosevelt University in Chicago, Illinois, United States.
+The Chicago College of Performing Arts is the performing arts college of Roosevelt University in Chicago, Illinois, United States.
+It comprises three conservatories: the Music Conservatory, the Interdisciplinary Conservatory, and the Theatre Conservatory.

-The college has three divisions: the Music Conservatory, the Interdisciplinary Conservatory, and the Theatre Conservatory.
 Nearly 600 students come from more than 40 states and 25 countries to study at the college.
-Its faculty consists primarily of world class professional actors, directors, performers, and musicians, including nearly 30 members of the Chicago Symphony and the Lyric Opera of Chicago (half of whom are principals) and theatre performers with credits from Broadway to Chicago and the West Coast.
+Its faculty consists primarily of world class professional actors, directors, performers, and musicians, including nearly 30 members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago (half of whom are principals) and theatre performers with credits from Broadway to Chicago and the West Coast.

 History

 Chicago Musical College was founded in 1867, less than four decades after the city of Chicago was incorporated.
 It has given over a hundred years of uninterrupted service to music and music education and has played an important role in the development of the cultural life of the Midwest.

 In 1865, after initial efforts to establish a college of music, the Chicago Conservatorium of Music was founded, with Florenz Ziegfeld, Sr. as its director.
 (Ziegfeld Sr. was the father of Florenz, Jr., who is better known as a successful and trail-blazing Broadway impresario.)

 Two years later, in 1867, Ziegfeld established his own Chicago Academy of Music, the fourth conservatory in America.
 In 1871, the conservatory moved to a new building which was destroyed only a few weeks later by the Great Chicago Fire; despite the conflagration, the College was again up and running by the end of the year.

 In 1872, the school changed its name to Chicago Musical College; over 900 students were enrolled in that year.
 A Normal Teachers' Institute was added to the school's offerings.
 Tuition in those far-off days cost an average of one dollar per lesson.
 Four years later the State of Illinois accredited the College as a degree granting institution of higher learning.
 A Preparatory Division was opened which established branches throughout the city.

 Rudolph Ganz joined Chicago Musical College's faculty in 1900 and, except for a brief hiatus in the 1920s, remained associated with the school until his death in 1972.
 In 1917, the school offered a master of music degree, and seven years later the school became a charter member of the National Association of Schools of Music.